 Android O's second developer preview was only released yesterday, but Google has already released an update for it.
 We're getting bombarded with tips from readers with Nexus and Pixel devices alike.
 This update reportedly somewhat fixes Android Pay, which did not open at all on yesterday's version.
 However, it appears that Nexus devices are having trouble updating.
 Read More

 A brand new Pixel Launcher UI has been spotted at Google I/O during a sandbox session on Instant Apps.
 We've not seen anything official about it yet, so it's either going to be debuted soon, or somebody messed up and it's not even a fully tested product.
-It seems the unreleased launcher was being used to show off new functionality relating to the now more widely available Instant Apps, which it can show in search results alongside those on the Play Store.
-Previously, the launcher could only show you apps already installed on your device.
+It seems the unreleased launcher was being used to demo new functionality relating to the now more widely available Instant Apps, which it can show in search results alongside those on the Play Store.
+Previously, the launcher could only display apps already installed on your device.
 Read More